zachinjapan/my-gatsby-blog/README.md

 A blog using Gatsby JS and graphQL

-Recent additions
+Recent additions:

 -The Ability to filter by tags

--A custom image gallery.
+-A custom image gallery

--Non Tech Blog Posts
+-Non tech blog posts